Karla Faye Tucker: Execution

 On February 3, 1998, state authorities took Tucker from the unit in Gatesville and flew her on a TDCJ aircraft, transporting her to the Huntsville Unit.
 For her last meal, Tucker requested a banana, a peach, and a garden salad with ranch dressing.

-She selected four people to watch her die, who included her sister Kari Weeks, her husband Dana Brown, her close friend Jackie Oncken, and Ronald Carlson.
-At one time, Carlson had supported the execution, but after a religious conversion he decided that he was now opposed to all executions.
+She selected four people to watch her die, who included her sister Kari Weeks, her husband Dana Brown, and her close friends Jackie Oncken and Ronald Carlson.
+At one time, Carlson had supported the execution of his sister's murderer, but after a religious conversion, he decided that he was now opposed to all executions.
 The witnesses for the murder victims included Thornton's husband Richard, Thornton's only child William Joseph Davis, and Thornton's stepdaughter Katie.
 Tucker's execution was also witnessed by members of the TDCJ, Warden Baggett, and various representatives of the media.
 Her last words were:

 Yes, sir, I would like to say to all of you—the Thornton family and Jerry Dean's family—that I am so sorry.
 I hope God will give you peace with this.
 [She looked at her husband.]
 Baby, I love you.
 [She looked at Ronald Carlson.]
 Ron, give Peggy a hug for me.
 [She looked at all present weeping and smiling.]
 Everybody has been so good to me.
 I love all of you very much.
 I am going to be face to face with Jesus now.
 Warden Baggett, thank all of you so much.
 You have been so good to me.
 I love all of you very much.
 I will see you all when you get there.
 I will wait for you.

 She was executed by lethal injection on February 3, 1998.
 As the deadly chemicals were being administered, she praised Jesus Christ, licked her lips, looked at the ceiling, and hummed.
 She was pronounced dead at 6:45 p.m.
 C.S.T., eight minutes after receiving the injection.
 She was buried at Forest Park Lawndale Cemetery in Houston.

 Tucker was the first woman executed in the State of Texas in 135 years, when Chipita Rodriguez was executed by hanging in 1863 during the American Civil War, and the second woman executed in the United States since the reinstatement of capital punishment in 1976.